sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.4 =
+* Added spanish translation, thanks to Andrew Kurtis at [WebHostingHub](http://www.webhostinghub.com) for that.
+* Added settings section to change the OTP email from address and name on admin settings page.
+Thanks to Denny Cherry at [Denny Cherry & Associates Consulting](http://www.dcac.co) for that.

 = 4.3.5 =
 * Inserting the TFA Form as first element in form.
 Enables sending the form with return-key in all browsers.
 * Updated Tested up to version to 3.9.1